Millau, Midi-Pyrenees: tourism & sightseeing

 It is a pretty little town nestled down in a valley with steep cliffs and impressive rock outcrops surrounding it on all sides.
 Now, of course, the spectacular bridge dominates many of the city views, imposing a somewhat surreal backdrop to Millau.

-If you are not so keen on shopping, or the children put up a fight, there are three really good options to complete your day.
+If you are not so keen on shopping, or the children put up a fight, there are several good options to complete your day in the area around Millau:

 Montpellier-le-Vieux is an amazing place to visit.
 You take a narrow road up out of the town and crawl your way up through a series of hair bends.
 For the non-driver, if you can take your eyes away from the precipitous drops, you get some superb views of the Viaduct crossing the other side of the valley.
 Right at the top you are directed into the park.
 The park consists of a large section of Causse which has been eroded over the centuries to leave the most spectacular series of limestone outcrops.